 If a digital dive watch is what you’re looking for, you should check out the Cressi Newton Wrist Computer.
 It’s designed and produced by Cressi, a pioneer in diving gears.
 It’s equipped with the dual-mixture Cressi-Wienke RGBM algorithm.
 This helps calculate safe decompression, even on multi-dive days.

-Moreover, this dive watch can handle two different hyperoxygenated mixtures that you can easily set.
+Moreover, it can handle two different hyperoxygenated mixtures that you can easily set.
 For added safety, this watch has a graphic CNS oxygen toxicity indicator.
 Overall, it offers complete processing of dive data for each dive, regardless if you use air or nitrox.
-Also, this trusty dive watch can log up to 70 hours of dive records.
+Also, this trusty watch can log up to 70 hours of dive records.

 Among other features of this Cressi Newton Wrist Computer are gas switching during dive, 4-button interface, and a Fo2 and Po2 adjustable settings.